maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

     summary="[optional summary, can include %s pattern which is replaced by currently selected option name]" defaultValue="[optional default overlap style reference]"
     dependency="[since 866.
 Key of some other option.
-If referenced option is switched off (or value is 0) this option is disabled]"
+If referenced option is switched off (or value is 0) this option is disabled]" allowMulti="[since 900 - boolean - true|false - optional, default is true.
+If set to false, disables conversion to the multiSwitch]"
 >
         <option
             name="[visible name]"